MaximilianIsing/PathPal/docs/PRIVACY_POLICY.md

 ### Storage Methods

-- **Server-Side Storage**: Your account information, profile data, and preferences are stored securely on our servers using CSV files and secure databases
+- **Server-Side Storage**: Your account information, profile data, and preferences are stored securely on our servers using CSV files and secure databases.
+Transcript upload metadata (user ID, date, and timestamp) is stored to track usage and enforce rate limits.
+The actual transcript images/PDFs are not stored after processing.
 - **Client-Side Storage**: Some data is stored locally on your device using browser localStorage for offline functionality

 ### Security Measures